-- Approved documentation of NOI,
+- Notice of Intent (NOI),

 - Authorization to Discharge,

 - initial and updated SWPPPs,

-- inspections,

-- inspection reports, and
+- ODOT SWPPP Inspection Forms or other approved inspection form, and

-- acceptance of NOT by ODEQ
+- acceptance of Notice of Termination (NOT) by ODEQ

 Use the Contract Item Work Report within SiteManager to verify that correct quantities have been placed and paid.
 Payment for this item must equal 1.00 Lump Sum.
-Add link for screen shot of the Report, SSS Database, etc.
+Any modification to the amount of payment for a lump sum item must be accomplished by change order.